Pages and Layouts

 }

-Go to http://localhost:3000/about and you will see the new page.
+Go to http://localhost:3000/about and you will see the text About.

 From now on we will stop prefixing everything with src/app and simply assume that you are always in src/app.
 For example, if we tell you to create a file task/route.ts you should actually create the file at src/app/task/route.ts.